cledant/ft_ls/README.md

 ## Usage

 Run `./ft_ls` as `ls` would.
-Supportted options are : -l, -R, -a, -r and -t
+Supported options are : -l, -R, -a, -r and -t